websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/data-providers-overview.md

 ## Registered JSON Web Services

 Some data sources are from third party sources, such as the [restcountries.eu](https://restcountries.eu) data provider.
-Liferay DXP also has its own registered web services to serve as your data provider's service: see [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws) for the list (assuming you're running a local server).
+Liferay DXP also has its own registered web services to serve as your data provider's service.
+If you are running a local server, see [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws) for a list.
 If populating a list of countries, you'll find two `get-countries` JSON web services: either one will work.
 Click _Invoke_ to generate the results.

 The _Result_ tab shows a list of countries using JSON syntax, like this record for Afghanistan: